 SETBACK - The required minimum (except where "maximum" is specified) horizontal distance in feet from a lot line, shoreline, or other designated referenced line or point to any a structure.
-See Subsection 175-56.
+See The Table of Dimensions and Subsection 175-56.
 D. Setbacks.
-Where eaves, overhangs, eladding materials, and architectural details on a building project 18" or less from the building face, the setback is measured from the applicable building foundation.
-Where eaves, overhangs, cladding materials, and architectural details on a building foundation.
-Where eaves, overhangs, cladding materials, and architectural details on a building foundation.
+Where eaves, overhangs, cladding materials, and architectural details on a building project 18" or less from the building face, the setback is measured from the applicable building foundation.
 Where eaves, overhangs, cladding materials, and architectural details on a building project more than 18" from the building face, the setback is measured from the furthest point where those elements extend from the building.
 Table 175-54, Table of Dimensions, gives front, side, and rear setbacks, which are measured from front, side, and rear lot lines, respectively.
 See "Building" and "Structure."